ab9st8/pancake/readme.md

 * a standard library with common stuff that Pancake doesn't have and that could be defined using Pancake itself.
 Other than that, if we want stuff that can't be defined using Pancake, we also want
 * foreign function interfacing with Nim — just a way to write Pancake procedures in Nim and be able to call them in Pancake code. -->
 What I'm planning to work on is
-* tail-recursive procedure optimisation for public procedures (because we can),
+* [X] _(implemented in v0.1.5)_ tail-recursive procedure optimisation for public procedures (because we can),
-* allowing the runtime to generate a binary file with the all the info another runtime would need in order to run the program, basically allow redistribution of Pancake programs,
+* [ ] allowing the runtime to generate a binary file with the all the info another runtime would need in order to run the program, basically allow redistribution of Pancake programs,
-* making the runtime a bit of its own thing (like a language backend), and then having a lexer as an additional helper to read and parse source code, so we can have languages that compile to Pancake — with that, we'd generate JS code by itself from Pancake instead of having to compile the Nim VM source code to JS,
+* [ ] making the runtime a bit of its own thing (like a language backend), and then having a lexer as an additional helper to read and parse source code, so we can have languages that compile to Pancake — with that, we'd generate JS code by itself from Pancake instead of having to compile the Nim VM source code to JS,
-* implementing more complex data types in a no-nonsense way (thinking of arrays specifically),
+* [ ] implementing more complex data types in a no-nonsense way (thinking of arrays specifically),
-* creating a standard library with some sort of foreign function interfacing (to allow reading files, creating servers etc.),
+* [ ] creating a standard library with some sort of foreign function interfacing (to allow reading files, creating servers etc.),
-* allowing for identifiers to be treated as literals and be pushed to the stack, just as numbers and strings and booleans.
+* [ ] allowing for identifiers to be treated as literals and be pushed to the stack, just as numbers and strings and booleans.
 That way we can make them procedure arguments and have procedures call other procedures.
 An appropriate "call" operator would have to be implemented as well.
-Candidates are `'`, `:`, and `,`.
+Candidates are `'`, `:`, and `,`,
+* [ ] supporting named parameters in procedures as well, probably written down with `private proc(a, b, c)`.
+Might make numbered parameters be written down as `private proc(3)` (for 3 parameters) as well.